 Cornell Law School professor Charles Whitehead has launched a venture to help boost tech startups in Ukraine, focusing initially on the two largest cities in the country.

-Whitehead, the Myron C. Taylor Alumni Professor of Business Law at Cornell Law School and founding director of the Law, Technology and Entrepreneurship Program at Cornell Tech, has been lecturing at Ukrainian universities, speaking at national and global conferences in Kiev and Kharkiv, and advising Ukrainian government officials for the past four years.
+Whitehead, the Myron C. Taylor Alumni Professor of Business Law at Cornell Law School and founding director of the Law, Technology and Entrepreneurship Program at Cornell Tech, has been lecturing at Ukrainian universities, speaking at national and global conferences in Kyiv (formerly known as Kiev) and Kharkiv, and advising Ukrainian government officials for the past four years.

 “There are a lot of smart people in Ukraine with great ideas,” he said, “and a wealth of untapped technology, but little business expertise.”